r5py/r5py/docs/user-guide/user-manual/configuration.md

 :::{admonition} Template configuration file
 :class: info

-Upon first run, *r5py* copies a template configuration file to the locations it searches in, if no previous file exists and if it has write-access to the containing directory.
+When it is run for the first time, *r5py* creates template configuration files in all valid locations to which it has write-access.
 :::